shayanalis/job_agent/README.md

 ### Workflow status persistence

-Statuses live in-memory via `StatusService`.
-They are keyed by normalized job URL and expire after one hour.
-The Chrome extension and `/status` endpoint both use that service (`src/services/status_service.py`, `tests/test_status_service.py`).
+Statuses now persist to SQLite via `StatusService` + `StatusRepository`.
+By default the database lives at `data/status_snapshots.db` (override with `DATABASE_URL`).
+Records expire after one hour based on `updated_at`, and in-memory caches mirror the DB for fast lookups.
+Run `make migrate-db` whenever new tables or columns are introduced.

 ## 5. Observability